 - Brabham BT30 (François Mazet): Sold new to Rodney Bloor's Sports Motors (Manchester) Ltd and run for François Mazet in F2 in 1970.
 Raced also by Gerry Birrell once at the end of the season.
 Then to Monegasque Lionel Noghès and raced under the Écurie Monaco banner in F2 in 1971.
 Last mentioned in June 1972 when the gearbox was stolen from the car while it was in storage at Lenham Hurst (Folkestone, Kent).
 Subsequent history unknown.
 The Noghès family are closely connected to the ruling family of Monaco and it is possible that the car has remained in the principality as part of The Private Collection of Antique Cars of H.S.H.
 Prince Rainier III.

 - Brabham BT30 (Pino Pica): Entered by Scuderia Jolly Club for Andrea De Adamich and Pino Pica in F2 in early 1970, then entered by either North Italian Racing or Scuderia Ala d'Oro for Vittorio Brambilla for the rest of the season.
 Retained for 1971 and entered by Scuderia Ala d'Oro for Vittorio Brambilla until the Nürburgring in early May when Brambilla crashed heavily.
-The car was not seen again until 1991 when it was on display at the Monza Museum.
+The car was reported to have been written off, and Sandro Angeleri's Ala d'Oro team bought replacement March 712Ms.
+In 1991, this car was reported to be on display at the Monza Museum.
 Nothing more known.

 - Brabham BT30 (John Watson): Sold to John Watson (Craigavad, County Down, Northern Ireland) for F2 in 1970, replacing a Lola T100 that Watson had used with great success in Irish libre.
 Retained for F2 in 1971, during which time it was partly updated to BT36 specification.
 To Bob Howlings (Congleton, Cheshire) for libre 1972 and fitted with a 1800cc Cosworth FVC mid-season.
 Sold to Tony Dean (Leeds, West Yorkshire) in August so he would have a car for the Rothmans 50,000.
 To Phillip Guerola (Bickley, Kent) 1973 and raced in libre until the end of 1976.
 Advertised ("ex-Watson") as a rolling chassis from an Aylesbury number in January 1978 and bought by Barrie Dutnall (Medway, Kent) in 1979 or 1980 but not used.
 Advertised by Dutnall as a rolling chassis in June 1981.
 Said to have been owned by Jon Bradburn, David Rishworth (Leamington, Warwickshire) and Kelvin Lambeth before bought by David McLaughlin in or before 2003.
 To David Brown (Ashford, Kent) 2003.
 To Ian Gray (Mansfield, Nottinghamshire) 2004.